 All active members shall be eligible to select the recipient of the Caroe Medal.
 (2013)

 The Caroe Award shall be awarded at first debate following the last Merrick Season Debate and the debate before the Dean Gordon Debate.
 The award may also be awarded at the Spring Grand Semiannual at the discretion of the Society.
 (2012)

 In order to ensure that all members who were inducted during that academic year have a sufficient opportunity to demonstrate their improvement in eloquence, the floor speakers at the Caroe Debate shall not be chosen based on seniority.
 (2013)

 ARTICLE IV: RELATIVE TO CONDUCT

-If any member obstinately persists in acting contrary to the rules, in defiance of given admonitions, that member, with the consent of two-thirds of the members, shall be suspended from the Society.
+If any member obstinately persists in acting contrary to the rules, in defiance of the admonitions given him, he with the consent of two-thirds of the members, shall be suspended from the Society.

-If the President of the Society (or the Vice-President in case of the President’s absence) shall consider the conduct of any member improper, the President shall have the power to call the member to order
+If the President of the Society (or, in his absence, the Vice-President) shall consider the conduct of any member improper, he shall have the power to call him to order.

 It shall be the duty of any members who may have heard or witnessed any violations of the enactments of the Constitution or By-Laws to notify the Society of the offense.

 Every Philodemician must be addressed in a courteous manner.